-Currently, over 9,000 case workers use the redesigned eligibility system on a daily basis to process and maintain client information.
+Currently, over 9,000 caseworkers use the redesigned eligibility system daily to process and maintain client information.
 One of the most significant measures of the system’s effectiveness is the state timeliness data for case dispositions.
-Prior to the statewide rollout of the redesigned eligibility system, timeliness for a disposition of benefits was at 57.5%, a rate that meant the state agency was facing sanctions from the federal government.
-Their regions are now currently maintaining timeliness at 97%.
+Before the statewide rollout of the redesigned eligibility system, timeliness for a disposition of benefits was at 57.5%, a rate that meant the state agency was facing sanctions from the federal government.
+Their regions are currently maintaining timeliness at 97%.
 The state agency has since received a $6.2 Million performance bonus from the federal government for dramatically improving its error rate.

 Share this Post